-The IWMF works to unleash the power of female journalists to transform the global news media.
+The IWMF works to unleash the power of women journalists to transform the global news media.
 Our fellows and grantees — both freelance and staff journalists — become experts in reporting in underserved regions, generate must-read stories, align with top outlets, and bring critical issues affecting women and others to light.
-We are the only organization that provides safety training, byline opportunities, and emergency support tailored to female journalists and photographers around the world.
+We are the only organization that provides safety training, byline opportunities, and emergency support tailored to women journalists and photographers around the world.

 The IWMF believes that gender does not conform to one notion.
 We are inclusive of all journalists who identify as women, which includes trans women, and non-binary people.

 We unleash the potential of women journalists as champions of press freedom to transform the global news media.